 Their sense of smell is said to be a thousand times more sensitive than that of humans.
 In fact, a dog has more than 220 million olfactory receptors in its nose, while humans have only 5 million.
 Just think of how strong products like disinfectants must seem with this keen sense of smell.

 Taking the time to rinse kennels after disinfected them, toileting being done outside, and advising staff not to wear strong colognes or perfumes can all improve the experience for dogs in the kennels.
+Additionally, air filters for dog kennels increase the quality of the canine experience.

 Dogs enjoy mental stimulation.